litert/annotation/docs/en-US.md

 ]
 ```

-> Tips: no blank between the left-bracket and name of annoation.
+> Tips: no blank between the left-bracket and name of annotation.

 ### 1.3.
 Line-argument-style